 The thing that makes Junior Forest Wardens different is that it's inter-generational and all ages.
 While Wardens are school-aged children, all ages can play a role.

-Junior Forest Wardens Clubs are self-organized by member families. there are usually 8-12 families in a Club, and although Wardens are school-age children, younger and older kids can still be involved.
+Clubs are self-organized by members through a common interest: school, community, friends, teams.
 Clubs participate in outdoor activities like hiking, camping, geocaching, canoeing, skiing and so much more.
-JFW has equipment – like canoes and snowshoes – for registered Clubs to use.
+JFW NL has equipment – like canoes and snowshoes – for registered Clubs to use.

-JFW NL has support from the Department of Forestry and Agrifoods, and is affiliated with JFW Alberta.
-JFW Clubs are a great activity for schools, friends, workplaces, and communities. all it takes is a few families with children 6-18 who’d like to go outside.
-Contact JFW-NL to get started, and get your own JFW Club off the ground.
+JFW Clubs are a great activity for schools, friends, workplaces, and communities.
+All it takes is a few people with children 6-18 who’d like to play outside.

 If you're interested in the JFW program, complete the form below